writethedocs/www/docs/conf/australia/2023/tickets.rst

 Ticket details
 ~~~~~~~~~~~~~~

-Write the Docs {{ name }} {{ year }} is a virtual conference.
+Write the Docs {{ name }} {{ year }} is an in-person conference.
 Each ticket includes:

-* Live streaming of all talks
-* Q&A with speakers after each talk (may not be available for all speakers)
-* Access to the conference chat with all other attendees, speakers and sponsors
+* Entry to all conference events and activities
+* Drinks and snacks on event days (Thursday-Friday)
+* Social Event with light snacks and drinks
+* Wifi throughout the event
+* Meeting lots of fantastic people in a spacious, inviting venue

 Refund Policy
 -------------